zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will run the app from the container you built in the previous task.

-#### Task to complete
+#### Tasks to complete

-- Run the containerized app in interactive mode
+- Run the containerized app in interactive mode.

 #### Exit criteria

-- You can use a browser to navigate to the containerized app at <http://localhost:3000>
+- You can use a browser to navigate to the containerized app at <http://localhost:3000>.

 ### Task 5: Push image to Azure Container Registry

 In this task, you are going to push the image to your Azure Container Registry.

-#### Task to complete
+#### Tasks to complete

-- Push the image to your Azure Container Registry
+- Push the image to your Azure Container Registry.

 #### Exit criteria

-- You can view your image in your Azure Container Registry's repositories
+- You can view your image in your Azure Container Registry's repositories.

     ![In your Azure Container Registry's repository, Repositories is selected and highlighted under Services, and best-for-you-organics is highlighted under Repositories.](media/unguided-image21.png "View your image")